A Scalable Lower Bound for the Worst-Case Relay Attack Problem on the Transmission Grid: Proofs of Theorems

 \subsection{Proof of Theorem \ref{thm:thermal-limit-bound}}

 We will first establish some lemmas before we give a proof of Theorem \ref{thm:thermal-limit-bound}.
-Let $N$ be the $|V|\times|E|$ node-edge incidence matrix of a connected graph $G(V, E)$.
+Let $N$ be the $|V|\times|E|$ node-arc incidence matrix of a connected digraph $G(V, E)$.
 We remind the reader of two facts: \begin{itemize} \item The rank of $N$ is $|V| - 1$. \item Let $N^{(i)}$ be the matrix where the $i$th row if $N$ is removed and let $N_i$ be the $i$th row of $N$.
 Then

-That is, we can calculate any given row of the matrix by taking the negative of the sum of the other rows. \end{itemize} In the following Lemma, we derive the injection shift factor formulation for DCOPF. \begin{lemma} Consider a DCOPF problem over a connected graph $G(V,E)$.
-Let $B \in \R^{|E|\times |E|}$ be a diagonal matrix where the diagonal entries are the susceptances of the edges.
+That is, we can calculate any given row of the matrix by taking the negative of the sum of the other rows. \end{itemize} In the following Lemma, we derive the injection shift factor formulation for DCOPF. \begin{lemma} Consider a DCOPF problem over a connected digraph $G(V,E)$.
+Let $B \in \R^{|E|\times |E|}$ be a diagonal matrix where the diagonal entries are the susceptances of the lines.
 Let $0 \in V$ and consider the matrix $N^{(0)}$.
 Let $d \in \R^{|V|}$ be a set of injections which satisfy global balance, i.e.,

 Let $d^{(0)}$ be the vector of injections where we have removed the component corresponding to the $0$th node.
 Then the unique vector of flows that satisfies (i) nodal balance constraints given the injections $d$ and (ii) Ohm's law is